 How will the fair be set up?

-The fair will be a tented outdoor event with booths.
-Each business will be given a booth with an 8-foot table (to share with one other business), full-cover tenting, and 1-2 chairs.
+The fair will be an outdoor event with booths.
+Each business will be given a booth with a 6-foot table and 2 chairs.
 Table cloths will not be provided.
 We are not able to accommodate businesses requiring electricity.

 Will electricity be available?